network-cards/network-cards/README.md

 The first panel provides an overall summary of the network, the second summarizes the structure of the network (size, density, connectivity), and the third panel provides additional meta-information, what metadata are associated with nodes and links, how were the data gathered, and so forth.

 Network cards are intended to be _concise, readable and flexible_, allowing researchers across fields to quickly read and understand studies involving network datasets.
+We believe that a standard representation is crucial to ensuring that key information associated with network data remains available.

 ## Table of Contents